 The Fall – With the gazillion releases out there, some of the Fall’s albums were bound to come up missing on Google Play and Spotify.
 Curiously, it’s not the early ones on small independent labels, but their 1990-2001 output that has some holes in it.
-The three Phonogram albums (Extricate, Shift-Work, Code:Selfish) are missing, along with their two Artful albums (Levitate and The Marshall Suite – though the latter was released on an expanded CD in 2011.)
-Are You Are Missing Winner is gone, too.
-The record companies on the last three releases went belly up, but someone has to own the assets and licenses, right?
+Two of the three Phonogram albums (Shift-Work, Code:Selfish) are missing, along with one Artful albums (Levitate).

 The Tubes – Their debut album isn’t on Google Play nor Spotify, which is very odd since it has “White Punks on Dope”, their most infamous song.
 Their other A&M albums are there, and songs from that album are streaming on compilations.
 Also missing is their last major label record (Love Bomb) from their first go-round.
 They do have a 2009 album available to stream, and two live albums released in the 2000’s but you wonder why you’d want THOSE instead of their debut.